markusfisch/readmail/README.md

-BASH eMail client
+Bash eMail client
 =================

-Probably the worlds smallest, simplest, yet full featured eMail client without any dependencies beyond a working GNU environment running BASH.
+Probably the worlds smallest, simplest, yet full featured eMail client without any dependencies beyond a working GNU environment running Bash.

 Use it as a fallback, as a quick & slim alternative or as a tool to read, send and manage messages.